 Using Version Numbers for Targeting

-One of the easiest ways to target only the QA team for an experiment even if you do not have custom attribute or pilot targeting id set up in your code is to target based on app version.
+One of the easiest ways to target only the QA team for an experiment even if you do not have a custom attribute or pilot targeting id set up in your code is to target based on app version.
 Usually the app version in QA is higher than that in the AppStore or PlayStore.
 So you can target the QA team for an experiment just by simply setting the targeting for app version to be greater than the current version of the app in the AppStore/PlayStore.
-Keep in mind that if you use this method, you must make sure to update the targeting criteria if an update to you app is released.
+Keep in mind that if you use this method, you must make sure to update the targeting criteria if an update to your app is released.